6 Reasons Your Customers Should Be Thankful This Thanksgiving

-As we enter the season of giving thanks during a year of uncertainty and fear, we can take a moment and appreciate the good things in life.
-Thanksgiving in the United States is a time to acknowledge what we as customers can be thankful for during these unprecedented times.
+As we enter another season of giving thanks, let’s take a moment and appreciate the good things in life.
+Thanksgiving in the United States is a time to acknowledge what we are thankful for, and hopefully your customers are thankful for you.

-Here are six things that companies are doing to provide a positive customer experience during a confusing time, for which we are eternally thankful:
+Here are six things that you should be doing to create a positive customer experience and thankful customers:

-- Clear language: Using clear, concise language is a simple way to improve the customer experience, but many companies haven’t taken the time to hire a good copy editor.
+Using clear, concise language is a simple way to improve the customer experience, but many companies haven’t taken the time to hire a good copy editor.
 The healthcare industry, for example, still uses words that research has shown patients don’t understand.
-But companies like Target have written fun, encouraging building instructions for do-it-yourself furniture that remove the stress and dread of a big project.
+But companies like Target have written fun, encouraging building instructions for do-it-yourself furniture that remove the stress and dread of a big project (See Experience This! episode 42).
 And technology like VisibleThread allows companies to check content for readability.
-Even legal disclosure is fair game, as translating “legalese” into understandable language is a win for both customers and the lawyers whose goal it is to ensure customers understand what they’re getting into.
+Even legal disclosures are fair game, as translating “legalese” into understandable language is a win for both customers and the lawyers whose goal it is to ensure customers understand what they’re getting into.

-- Simple navigation: Helping customers to navigate your systems easily is a must if you want to keep them happy.
+Helping customers to navigate your systems easily is a must if you want to keep them happy (See Experience This! episode 48).
 This goes for digital channels like a website or mobile app and for “old-school” channels like the telephone.
-Navigation fails when it’s designed to mimic the company’s organizational structure, which the customer doesn’t care about, or when it provides choices that all sound the same.
+Navigation fails when it’s designed to mimic the company’s organizational structure, which the customer doesn’t care about.
+Likewise when all of the options sound the same, customers are confused.
 With digital properties, look at common search terms to identify things that your customers are having trouble finding; for an Interactive Voice Response (IVR) telephone system, track how many customers are “zeroing out” to the operator because they don’t understand or are frustrated by the other choices.